appliedblockchain/ab-website/applied-identity.md

 ---
 layout: applied-identity
 title: Applied Identity
-description: One of the greatest assets any business has today is data, however the greatest challenge remains how data can be shared securely and privately.
+description: One of our greatest challenges today is how to protect our digital identity and personal data.
 ---